Lebanon holds first parliament election since financial collapse, blast | Politics

 Lebanese voted on Sunday in the first parliamentary election since the country's economic collapse, with many saying they hoped to deal a blow to ruling politicians they blame for the crisis even if the odds of major change appear slim.

-The election, the first since 2018, is seen as a test of whether the heavily armed, Iran-backed Hezbollah and its allies can preserve their parliamentary majority amid soaring poverty and anger at parties in power.
-Since Lebanon last voted it has been rocked by an economic meltdown that the World Bank says was orchestrated by the ruling class, and by a massive explosion at Beirut's port in 2020.
+The election is seen as a test of whether the heavily armed, Iran-backed Hezbollah and its allies can keep their assembly majority amid soaring poverty and anger at parties in power.
+Since Lebanon last voted in 2018 it has suffered an economic meltdown that the World Bank says was orchestrated by the ruling class, and a massive explosion at Beirut's port in 2020.

 IRAN'S ORBIT The last vote in 2018 saw Hezbollah and its allies - including President Michel Aoun's Free Patriotic Movement (FPM), a Christian party - win 71 out of parliament's 128 seats.

 Those results pulled Lebanon deeper into the orbit of Shi'ite Muslim-led Iran, marking a blow to the influence of Sunni Muslim-led Saudi Arabia.
-Hezbollah has said it expects few changes from the make-up of the current parliament, though its opponents - including the Saudi-aligned Lebanese Forces (LF), another Christian group - say they hope to scoop up seats from the FPM.
+Hezbollah has said it expects few changes from the make-up of the current parliament, although its opponents, including the LF, hope to scoop up seats from the FPM.

 Adding a note of uncertainty, a boycott by Sunni leader Saad al-Hariri has left a vacuum that both Hezbollah allies and opponents are seeking to fill.
-One former Hariri voter said she voted for billionaire Fouad Makhzoumi, a Sunni lawmaker running in Beirut against lists including one by the Hezbollah-backed Ahbash group.
+In Hariri's main stronghold in Beirut, residents skipped voting and instead took time out to relax, some going swimming.

-LF voter Diana Safa said she expected results to be disputed.
-"It's already tense today," she said.
-Responding to reports of scuffles near polling centers in parts of the country, Interior Minister Bassam Mawlawi said security incidents were "at an acceptable level."
+Polls are set to close at 7:00 p.m.
+(1600 GMT) and unofficial results due in overnight.
+Two hours ahead of polls closing, the interior ministry announced a 32% voter turnout.
+By comparison, the expatriate vote which took place last week saw a turnout over 60%.
+Analysts are already expecting the outcome to face a slew of objections, especially in districts where newcomers are taking on established parties.

-The head of an EU observation mission said they had seen "a calm atmosphere inside and outside the polling stations," and there had been some "minor issues."
-The LF said Hezbollah supporters had attacked their delegates in three districts - Jezzine, Zahle, and Baalbeck-Hermel, leaving at least four people wounded.
-A Hezbollah official said the group had no presence in Jezzine.
-The official could not immediately be contacted for comment on the other two areas.
+"Where competition is fierce and where the electoral threshold is something opposition parties can overcome, we're going to see a lot of disputes," said elections expert Amal Hamdan.
+The next parliament must nominate a prime minister to form a cabinet - a process that can take months.
+Any delay would hold up reforms that are needed to address the crisis and unlock support from the International Monetary Fund and donor states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)